 Skills versus mentality

 Our company culture also focuses on developing talent.
 Like Ajax, that is the nature of our game.
-And as such, the skills we are looking for, are a mere benchmark.
+And as such, the skills we seek are a mere benchmark.
 They are what you need to be able to do at the minimum.
 We want you to become the best software developer there is.
-And then the difference you make is in how well can adapt to feedback and react to unexpected situations.
+And then the difference you make is in how well you can adapt to feedback and react to unexpected situations.
 For that, we have developed tailored tests and follow-up training.
 This helps to sift out the ones with the fighting mentality that we need to improve.
 And to help them develop those skills even further.

 ‘There is an advantage in every disadvantage.’

 For example, we work with freelance software developers.
-You could say that the disadvantage of that is that we don’t ‘control’ them as you would when a company has regular staff.
+You could say that the disadvantage is that we don’t ‘control’ them as you would when a company has regular staff.
 For us, the opportunity, however, is that we can scale projects at any time.
 And are not limited to a specific technology stack.
 Our disadvantage of having little actual staff is an advantage that we can scale fast and tackle almost any project that comes our way.

-Up or out is also company culture
+Up or out is also the company culture.